-Led by the Deputy Sector Minister, Benito Owusu-Bio, the tour of the Achimota forest, Achimota School and National Seismological Observatory Centre was to enable the delegation assess the growth of the trees.
+Led by a Deputy Sector Minister, Benito Owusu-Bio, the tour of the Achimota forest, Achimota School and National Seismological Observatory Centre was to enable the delegation assess the growth of the trees.

-The more than two-hour tour was also to mobilise public support to protect and preserve the country’s forest cover and environment.
+The tour was also to mobilise public support to protect and preserve the country’s forest cover and environment.

 Addressing the journalists after the tour, Mr Owusu-Bio mentioned that the survival of the trees in Accra was consistent with those in other parts of the country.

-Referring to reports from the FC, he said for 2021, 65 per cent and 67 per cent of the planted seedlings surviving in on-reserved and off-reserved respectively.
+Referring to reports from the FC, he said for 2021, 65 per cent and 67 per cent of the planted seedlings are surviving in on-reserved and off reserved sites respectively.

-“In 2022, both on -reserved and off-reserved sites recorded a survival rate of 72 per cent but rate of survival low until beyond third year of cycle by which roots are matured and can withstand conditions”, he said.
+“In 2022, both on-reserved and off reserved sites recorded a survival rate of 72 per cent but rate of survival will be low until beyond third year of cycle by which roots are matured and can withstand conditions,” he said.